 Whether you’re allergic to cats or not, feline urine can trigger an allergic reaction even in overall healthy individuals.

 Contrary to popular belief, the airborne allergen agents aren’t found only feline fur and skin.
 They are also highly concentrated in cat urine.

 Pee puddles and pee stains pose allergy risks and you should be cautious whenever you’re cleaning up.

-Don’t believe that your pet will always use its litter box.
-Even if the cat isn’t trying to scent-mark its territory, it can still decide to pee outside the box out of jealousy or another reason.
+Don’t believe that your pet will always use his litter box.
+Even if your cat isn’t trying to scent-mark his territory, he can still decide to pee outside the box out of jealousy or another reason.

 Tempts The Cat To Re-offend

 Neutralizing pee and poop stains, especially from floors and carpets is essential because urine puddles tempt the kitty to re-offend.
 In other words, they are a strong-scented signal for the cat that it can pee on the same spot or near it once again.
 If your living room’s floor smells like urine, the cat won’t bother using the litter box.

 When cats go into heat, they go crazy.
 Not only are felines excellent hunters, but cats in heat can smell your own pet’s urine easier than you might think.
 Lingering urine smells can effortlessly attract neighborhood cats.